dasch-swiss/dsp-docs/docs/developers/getting-started.md

 pip3 install dsp-tools
 ```

-If DSP-API and DSP-APP are running on your machine, you can create the test project rosetta:
+If DSP-API and DSP-APP are running on your machine,
+you can try out DSP-TOOLS with our test project *Rosetta*:

 ```bash
 git clone https://github.com/dasch-swiss/082E-rosetta-scripts.git